-Figure 2.2 Monthly and 12 month cumulative rainfall from 2001 to 2022 (top) and annual mean maximum air temperature (bottom) at Brisbane Airport (Source: BoM station: 040842)
+Figure 2.2 Monthly and annual rainfall from 2001 to 2023 (top) and annual mean maximum air temperature (bottom) at Brisbane Airport (Source: BoM station: 040842)

 2.2 Survey Vessel and Positioning

 All sampling was carried out using the BMT research vessel 'Resolution II.'
 Location and navigation to sites was undertaken using a Garmin GPS.